tobyhodges/fair-research-software/episodes/10-open-collaboration.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

+Sharing code openly promotes collaboration, transparency, and innovation by allowing others to review, use, and improve the code.
+It fosters knowledge exchange, accelerates scientific progress, and enhances the reproducibility of research.
+Additionally, open sharing encourages community contributions and can lead to better-maintained, more reliable software.

-In addition to adding a license and other metadata to our code (covered in previous episode) there are several other important steps to consider before sharing the code publicly.
+Adding a license and other metadata to our code (covered in the previous episode) are the first steps towards sharing the code publicly.
+There are several other important steps to consider which we will cover here.

 ::: callout